ccjacuzzi/02-design_patterns/README.md

-# patterns_example
+# Design patterns in Android

+Android project used as introduction to design patterns in Android,  as part of the elective course "CPSC-3367 Mobile Apps Development" from UA Little Rock

+## Description

-A simple app used to illustrate the use of MVC, MVP, and MVVM architectures to organize the application.
+Simple app used to illustrate the use of MVC, MVP, and MVVM architectures to create a proper software design for an Android application.

+## Branches

-The starter branch contains a possible start point just for learning purposes.
+* <ins>1-starter-code.</ins> It provides a start point just for learning purposes.
+It includes several TODO comments to guide the development of the changes required to create the code in branch 2-mvc-pattern.

-Other branches contain the model, plus a User Interface following:
-* *mvc* - Is an example of using Model View Controller to model the UI / Model Interaction.
+* <ins>2-mvc-pattern.</ins> It provides an example of how to use Model View Controller pattern to model the UI / Model Interaction.
-* *mvp* - Example of Model View Presenter
+* <ins>3-mvp-pattern.</ins> It provides an example of how to use Model View Presenter pattern to model the same business logic defined in branch 2-mvc-pattern.
-* *mvvm* - Example of Model View ViewModel with Databinding
+* <ins>4-mvvm-pattern.</ins> It provides an example of how to use Model View ViewModel pattern (based on View Databinding) to model the same business logic defined in branch 2-mvc-pattern.